Yceballos/InstaCart-Tableau-Analysis-Sandkey/README.md

 5. Department: Category to which the product belongs.

 ### Usage Instructions
-1. Data Preparation: Download the dataset from Kaggle and ensure it is properly formatted for Tableau.
+1. Data Preparation: Download the dataset from Kaggle, understand relation between variables and ensure it is properly formatted for Tableau.
 ![Relation diagram](https://github.com/Yceballos/InstaCart-Tableau-Analysis/assets/90511756/1d307444-2e6e-4e51-82e9-7c2c46de9ee5)

+If you need to load .db extensions in tablee, I recommend to read: https://community.tableau.com/s/question/0D54T00000C6O8ASAV/connect-to-a-db-file
 3. Tableau Workbook: Open the Tableau workbook provided with the project.
 4. Data Connection: Connect the downloaded dataset to the Tableau workbook.
 5. Visualization Customization: Customize the visualizations as per your requirements by adjusting filters, colors, and chart types.